Appointment Request

 Code Adherence

-Every contractor should follow both the National Electrical Code (NEC) and DFW’s local ordinances.
-Ask how they stay updated on regulation changes and if they will secure the required permits on your behalf.
+Every contractor should follow the National Electrical Code (NEC) and local DFW rules.
+Ask how they stay updated on changes and if they will handle permits for you.

 Insurance and Safety Protocols